josh1-sarthak/google-homepage/README.md

 # Google-Homepage

 ## Brief Intro
-- To create a replica of Google Homepage using HTML and CSS
+- To create a responsive replica of Google Homepage using HTML and CSS

 ## Skills Demonstrated
 - HTML